Page Links: First Previous 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 Next Last Index Page

 moved from RUN to CUTOFF and back again.

 We do have evidence that the FDR, thus the databus, received signals that the Fuel Cutoff switches were in the RUN position, then the signals changed to CUTOFF one second apart, and then back to RUN at four second intervals.
 In the absence of video, we could only use CVR data to determine that the switches were physically moved - either through flight crew conversation or sound of switches being moved.
 When the PF asks why the PNF "Why did you cut off" we don't know whether he concluded the fuel was cutoff by checking the physical position of the switches or through instrument annunciations.
 I accept that with sampling rates the physical movement of switches to CUTOFF at one second intervals could be logically explained.
 I can understand why there would be such an interval between physically moving the two switches back to RUN, unless there was some sort of struggle which presumably would be easily detectable on CVR.
-Unless I've missed something, I'm not ready to conclude that the switches ever physically moved. |
+Unless I've missed something, I'm not ready to conclude that the switches ever physically moved.
+2 users liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 ignorantAndroid